Estate Planning Lawyer in Phoenix

 Your children are precious, and their upbringing is of the utmost importance.
 Having proper estate planning in place will allow you to determine a suitable legal guardian for children in the event of your passing.

-What Happens if no Estate Plan is in Place?
+What Happens if No Estate Plan is in Place?

 In the event of adults passing and leaving behind minor children with no estate plan, the courts decide their futures.
 Unfortunately, this means that a judge is given the responsibility of deciding who will take care of the children.
 You, the parent, and not a judge, are the person best suited to provide for your children’s care.